yanlong95/cs231n/README.md

 ## Running the Code
-put the dataset in the 'dataset' directory
+put the dataset in the 'dataset' directory before training

 ### Train and evaluate the model